Clarence Tillenius

 Clarence Tillenius, CM OM LL.
 D. (August 31, 1913 – January 22, 2012) was a Canadian artist, environmentalist, and advocate for the protection of wildlife and wilderness.

 Biography

 Early years

-Born on August 31, 1913, in Sandridge, Manitoba, to parents having Swedish and Norwegian ancestry, Tillenius grew up with six siblings on a farm in the Manitoba Interlake region 100 km north of Winnipeg.
-His parents recognized his artistic skills when he created a portrait of the family dog at the young age of four and he sketched, painted or drawn every day until his death.
+Tillenius was born August 31, 1913, in Sandridge, Manitoba, to parents of Swedish and Norwegian ancestry.
+He grew up with six siblings on a farm in the Manitoba Interlake region, located 100 km north of Winnipeg.
+His parents recognized his artistic skills when he created a portrait of the family dog at the young age of four and he sketched, painted or drew every day until his death.
 Tillenius attended Clematis School in 1919 and kept in correspondence with his teacher Marion Archibald (Irwin) until her death.
-Tillenius attended High School in Teulon, Manitoba, but never attended university due to the Great Depression.
-Tillenius educated himself by acquiring and reading books and had over 5,000 books in his library.
+Tillenius attended high school in Teulon, Manitoba, but never attended university due to the Great Depression.
+Tillenius educated himself by acquiring and reading books and had over 5,000 books in his library at the time of his death.